Overnight Farm Experience for Groups

 Standard Program $60 +gst per participant.

-One Leader is free for every 5 children.
+One of your leaders is included with every 5 children.

 Minimum registration cost is $600.